Arduino-CI/arduino_ci/README.md

 ## Known Problems

-* The Arduino library is not fully mocked.
+* The Arduino library is not fully mocked, nor is `avr-libc`.
 * I don't have preprocessor defines for all the Arduino board flavors
 * https://github.com/Arduino-CI/arduino_ci/issues